-For the last few months, everyone has been talking about the cost of living crisis we're living in right now.
-We're all feeling the struggle at the moment, especially in the depths of January - our purses are getting tighter and we feel like we're unable to treat ourselves to anything.
+For the last year or so, everyone has been talking about the cost of living crisis we're living in right now.
+We're all feeling the struggle at the moment, especially as winter approaches - our purses are getting tighter and we feel like we're unable to treat ourselves to anything.

 However, there are lots of super easy ways for you to save some cash!
 Below, we have outlined some of our top tips on how to save up a bit of money, which you can then use to treat yourself to something you deserve.